-Continuous Integration allows for new code to be tested using automation in a continuous code / test / release process.
-CI speeds up the development process and catches bugs early in the software development lifecycle.
+Continuous Integration allows for new code to be tested using automation in a continuous code / test / release process, as it speeds up the development process and catches bugs early in the software development lifecycle.
 This is only made possible by automating testing.
-It would take a very large, highly efficient team of manual testers to keep up with the speed required for CI to work effectively.
+It would take a very large, highly efficient team of manual testers to keep up with the speed required for Continuous Integration to work effectively.
 Automation allows sprints to move forward at the natural pace of development rather than manual testing holding up the process.

 Non-Functional testing such as performance testing can also be automated.
 It is more complex and therefore needs to be targeted.

 It is not realistic to performance test all components of a system, as there are just too many parts in play to be adequately accommodated by a single, high-level approach to performance test automation.

 An end-to-end Performance Test Strategy that runs a sequence of these select component level tests is still critical to test the overall response of the application, but testing components at the early stages can reduce the testing time and help in early detection of performance issues.
 This is considered to be best practice for Agile, Shift Left, Continuous Integration and Test Early approaches.
 Detecting performance issues early on in the lifecycle leads to a reduction of risk, as well as project overrun in terms of budget and time.